To be or not to be stable, that is the question: understanding neural networks for inverse problems: Reconstructors for the solution of linear inverse problems

 \end{definition}

-An example of reconstructor with infinite stability radius is the following.
-Given $\epsilon>0$, if $\mu$ is a probability distribution over $\X$ (for example, $\mu$ is the normalized Lebesgue distribution over $\X$), the reconstructor defined as
+\begin{example} A reconstructor with an infinite stability radius is the following.
+Given $\epsilon>0$, if $\mu$ is a probability distribution over $\X$ (for example, $\mu$ is the normalized Lebesgue distribution over $\X$), the reconstructor defined as:

 is $\epsilon$-stable independently from the value of $\epsilon >0$.
-Indeed,
+Indeed: